sourcegraph/sourcegraph-public-snapshot/dev/ci/test/README.md

 $
 ```

-Copy [this 1password entry](https://start.1password.com/open/i?a=HEDEDSLHPBFGRBTKAKJWE23XX4&v=dnrhbauihkhjs5ag6vszsme45a&i=mn37wmu5dzhll6qxcnpmutvlq4&h=team-sourcegraph.1password.com) into a `.env` file.
+Copy [this 1password entry](https://start.1password.com/open/i?a=HEDEDSLHPBFGRBTKAKJWE23XX4&v=dnrhbauihkhjs5ag6vszsme45a&i=mn37wmu5dzhll6qxcnpmutvlq4&h=team-sourcegraph.1password.com) into a `.env` file this directory.
 This is used to populate the environment variables for each test.

 To run the tests, simply execute the following: